-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the supplementary financial information.
-Significant estimates and assumptions reflected in the supplementary financial information include the assumptions used to determine the fair value of share-based awards, the Parent's revenue recognition policy, particularly, (a) assessing the number of performance obligations; (b) determining the transaction price; (c) allocating the transaction price to the performance obligations in the contract; and (d) determining the pattern over which performance obligations are satisfied, including estimates to complete performance obligations, and the valuation allowance required for the Parent's deferred tax assets and determining uncertain tax positions and the related liabilities.
-Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
-Actual results could differ from the Parent's estimates.
+The preparation of financial statements and related disclosures in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, revenue, costs and expenses and related disclosures at the date of the financial statements and the supplementary financial information.
+Management considers many factors in selecting appropriate financial accounting policies and in developing the estimates and assumptions that are used in the preparation of the financial statements and the supplemental information.
+Management must apply significant judgment in this process.
+The Company believes that its revenue recognition policy, particularly (a) assessing the number of performance obligations; (b) determining the transaction price; (c) allocating the transaction price to the performance obligations in the contract; and (d) determining the pattern over which performance obligations are satisfied, including estimates to complete performance obligations involve a greater degree of judgment, and therefore the Company considers them to be its critical accounting policies.
+The Company evaluates its estimates and assumptions on an ongoing basis.
+The Company's actual results may differ from these estimates under different assumptions and conditions.